agussffernandez/agussffernandez/README.md

 - &nbsp;Programming student at UTN
 - &nbsp;I’m expanding my knowledge for front-end and back-end
-- &nbsp;I'm currently learning HTML/CSS/JS, Python and JAVA.
+- &nbsp;I'm currently learning HTML/CSS/JS, Python and JAVA
 - &nbsp;I’m always learning new things on the internet like Web Scraping with Python

 ### Connect with me